Bedroom count

 Takeaway

-The median rent for all rentals in Pensacola, FL is 2% higher than the median rent in Bellview, FL.
+The median rent for all rentals in Pensacola, FL is equal to the median rent in Bellview, FL.

 Explore rent trends in neighboring markets